 Slack for iOS lets you collaborate with the people you work with even when you’re on the move.
-Download the app for access to your channels and DMs, and get push notifications for must-see messages on your iPhone, iPad, and iPod touch.
-Read on to learn how to get started with Slack for iOS, and look out for iOS-specific instructions throughout the Help Center to guide you through common tasks in Slack.
+Download the app for access to your channels and DMs, and get mobile notifications for must-see messages on your iPhone, iPad, and iPod touch.
+Read on to learn how to get started.

 Download the Slack app

 - Tap the Get button.
 Or, if you’ve downloaded Slack before, tap Open.

 - Tap Open to launch Slack.
 If you’ve exited the App Store, find the Slack icon and tap it to launch the app. 🚀

 Note: If you’re having trouble downloading or running Slack for iOS, read about the technical requirements for Slack apps for computers, phones & tablets.